royaloperahouse/cinema-geolocation-fix/README.md

 ## Use
 - Step 1: Drop `*.sql` data dump file into `data_dump_input` folder and run `npm run parse-dump` to parse relevant data into json file.
   - Output should be saved in `output` folder as a .json document.
 - Step 2: Run next script...
+TO DO.